First Army Best Warrior Competition

-Sgt.
-1st Class Ronald Roden, a best warrior competitor from 188th Infantry Brigade, First Army Division East, First United States Army, right, begins to simulate clearing an M240B machine gun prior to dissembling the weapon while Sgt.
-1st Class Ronald Bostick, a weapons station judge, left, observes, during the weapons station of the First U.S. Army best warrior competition, April 22, 2021, at Fort McCoy, Wis.
-The winner of the competition will compete in the U.S. Army Forces Command best warrior competition.
-(U.S. Army photo by Staff Sgt.
+First Army Soldiers compete in the First Army Best Warrior Competition April 20-23, 2021, at Fort McCoy, Wis.
+The winner of the competition will represent First Army in the U.S. Army Forces Command Best Warrior Competition.
+(U.S. Army video by Staff Sgt.
 Ryan Rayno)

 |Date Taken: